WANdisco/wandisco-documentation-ldm/docs/operation-cli.md

 ### Add hive rules

 :::important
-Ensure that you have [migrated](#migrate-data) the underlying HCFS data for the databases and tables that you want to migrate.
+Ensure that you have [migrated](#migrate-data) the HCFS data for the databases and tables that you want to migrate.

-Both underlying HCFS data and metadata are needed before successful queries can be run on migrated databases.
+Both HCFS data and associated metadata are needed before successful queries can be run on migrated databases.
 :::

 Define which databases and tables you want to migrate by creating hive rules.